Your brain makes up only 2% of your total body weight. But it consumes about 20% of your total body energy. Energy that is derived from glucose.

 But there came a point when I wondered if there was some way I could consolidate my daily supplement regimen.
 And take fewer capsules from fewer companies to maintain the way I feel and perform.

-Then I discovered a new supplement line created and produced by the same company who makes my favorite pre-formulated nootropic stack; Mind Lab Pro®.
+Then I discovered a new supplement line created and produced by the sister company who makes my favorite pre-formulated nootropic stack; Mind Lab Pro®.

 Who Makes Performance Lab®?